 In 2016, Microsoft released a fully open-source and cross-platform implementation of .NET called .NET Core.
-F# support is included directly in the .NET Core SDK and included in the standard Linux packages.
+Since 2017, F# support is included directly in the .NET Core SDK and included in the standard Linux packages.
 With v2.0 released, .NET Core has been increasingly successful, and the use of F# on Linux and Docker is now mainstream within the community.
 Cloud providers including Amazon and Google now support F# through .NET Core, which forms the backbone of .NET support in cloud-hosted services such as Azure Functions, Amazon Lambda and Google Cloud Platform.

 The inclusion of F# directly in the .NET Core SDK is one the most significant long-term event in the history of the language: F# is now supported everywhere that the .NET Core SDK is installed, in a simple, consistent way and with full backing from both an open source community and major commercial interests.
-Further, .NET Core has enabled the programming framework to throw off some of the very tight constraints that came with backwards compatibility within the Windows ecosystem, allowing rapid introduction of new features into the runtime layer. .NET Core allows side-by-side installations and changes in the runtime do not affect existing applications on the same machine.
-This allows co-evolution of the runtime and its languages (always one of the strong points of OCaml, which originally inspired F#) and has already had impact on the design of C# and F#, with the Span feature of C# 7.2 and F# 4.5 including both runtime and language elements.
+Further, .NET Core has enabled the programming framework to throw off some of the very tight constraints that came with backwards compatibility within the Windows ecosystem, allowing rapid introduction of new features into the runtime layer. .NET Core allows side-by-side (i.e. non-interfering, local) installations so installing updated runtimes does not affect existing applications on the same machine.
+This allows co-evolution of the runtime and its languages (always one of the strong points of OCaml, which originally inspired F#) and has already had impact on the design of C# and F#, with the recent "Span" feature of C# 7.2 and F# 4.5 (allowing safe on-stack references to interior sub-ranges of data such as strings) including both runtime and language elements.